robertcoltheart/burpless/README.md

 [![NuGet](https://img.shields.io/nuget/v/Burpless?style=for-the-badge)](https://www.nuget.org/packages/Burpless) [![License](https://img.shields.io/github/license/robertcoltheart/Burpless?style=for-the-badge)](https://github.com/robertcoltheart/Burpless/blob/master/LICENSE)

-Burpless is a behavior-driven development (BDD) framework that can be used to construct and execute features and scenarios.
+Burpless is a behavior-driven development (BDD) framework that can be used to fluently construct and execute features and scenarios.

-The framework tests broadly adhere to Gherkin syntax, so if you are used to writing Gherkin, you'll feel at home.
+The scenarios written using Burpless roughly follow the Gherkin syntax, so if you are used to writing Gherkin, you'll feel right at home.
-Burpless is framework-agnostic, and you can plug in the test framework of your choice.
-Examples are given below for the major frameworks.
+Burpless is also framework-agnostic, and you can plug in the test framework of your choice.

-In addition, living documentation can also be generated from your test runs, if desired.

 See more on the philosophy behind Burpless [here](#philosophy).